DOT Physical Exam is required by the Department of Transportation for all Commercial Drivers.

 - You drive a motor vehicle that takes more than eight people

 Before taking the Department of Transportation physical exam, all the drivers and the candidates should be capable of:

-- The driver should be keen in seeing, hearing and thinking.
+- The driver should be keen on seeing, hearing, and thinking.
 The drivers have to have a visual or visual intellectual acuity of 20/40 with or with or without using corrective visual aids.

-- The drivers should have a 70 degrees or more vision in each eye.
+- The drivers should have 70 degrees or more vision in each eye.

 - The drivers should be able to hear a forced whisper within the perimeter of 5 feet, but without using any corrective hearing aid.

 - The drivers should pass the compulsory audiometer assessment.

 - The drivers should not have a history of high or low blood pressure.
 The blood pressure should be at 140/90.